Char Siu Bao

 Char siu bao dough with char siu filling in the middle of the dough.

-• Wrap and fold the dough up.
+• Wrap and fold the dough over the filling.

 Wrapping char siu bao.